Flint Hills Burning Information

 Kansas Flint Hills Smoke Management Plan Website

-Continuing concerns about the impacts of burning in the Flint Hills region on air quality have prompted the Kansas Department of Health and Environment to organize the Kansas Flint Hills Smoke Management Advisory Committee.
-The Committee began the process of developing a Flint Hills Smoke Management Plan through a series of meetings this year.
-KDHE is also reaching out to a diverse group of stakeholders to observe these meetings and provide access to information about this issue.
-This group of diverse interests includes livestock producers and ranchers, local governments, conservation and agribusiness organizations, Kansas State University, fire protection agencies and other interested parties.
+Concerns about the impacts of burning in the Flint Hills region on air quality prompted the Kansas Department of Health and Environment to organize the Kansas Flint Hills Smoke Management Advisory Committee.
+The Committee began the process of developing a Flint Hills Smoke Management Plan through a series of meetings in 2010.
+KDHE reached out to a diverse group of stakeholders to observe these meetings and provide access to information about this issue.
+This group of diverse interests included livestock producers and ranchers, local governments, conservation and agribusiness organizations, Kansas State University, fire protection agencies and other interested parties.

 Wichita Meeting December 16, 2010